-While the salt flats dry out in the summer, water forms a thin layer across the flats in the winter, creating an illusion that the sky is mirrored on the ground.
+While the salt flats dry out in the summer, water forms a thin layer across the flats in the winter.
+This ca create an illusion that the sky is mirrored on the ground.
 We visited in November, and that’s exactly what we found!

 Photos of Bonneville Salt Flats

 Sometimes words just don’t do it justice.
 Here are some of the photos from our visit to the Bonneville salt flats!